chflame163/1key_sleep/README.md

 # 1key_sleep
 Press shotcut key to sleep system or turn off display, on MacOS.

-The currently released version of the menu language is Simplified Chinese.
-I tried use “locale.getdefaultlocale()" to get system language, but so strangely, it doesn't work properly when compiled into an app.
+The currently released version of the menu language now support English and Simplified Chinese.

 ## How to use?
 When this program is running, press the shortcut key will trigger the following functions: